LifeLock vs. Identity Guard vs. Identity Force: Which is Best for 20-Somethings?

 The Cons of LifeLock

 All of this protection for $9.99 seems too good to be true, but there are a couple downfalls.
 First of all, you don’t get any PC protection through LifeLock, which is a service that competitors offer.
 You can get services for free through other companies, but it’s nice to have everything bundled into one neat, little package.

 Additionally, there are no credit monitoring or score reports, but LifeLock offers credit history reports and other benefits through their LifeLock Advantage plan for $19.99 monthly (although, notably, not credit monitoring).

-Identity Guard® Essentials costs $8.99 a month until you cancel and comes with a free 30-day trial when you use our link.
+Identity Guard® Essentials costs $8.99 a month.
 Like LifeLock, Identity Guard monitors your social security number, driver’s license, and registered credit cards.
 Identity Guard also monitors automobile loan applications in your name before a thief can drive away in a vehicle in your name.

 Identity Guard also includes bank account application and cellphone alerts that notify you promptly if someone is applying for an account in your name.
 You’ll also receive password change notifications for your credit cards and bank account if someone other than you tries to make alterations.